Maybe you’ve just started affiliate marketing, or maybe you’ve been trying it for a while.

 So, there are ways that you could make an email list work for you, in most cases.

-I just want to make the point that you do not need an email list to build a full time income and I know of many people who earn a full time income from affiliate marketing and do not have an email list at all.
+I just want to make the point that you do not need an email list to build a full time income and I know a bunch of people who earn a full time income from affiliate marketing and do not have an email list at all.

 I would say the number one thing you need to make money successfully at affiliate marketing is traffic, followed by the ability to convert and, depending on the offer, trust.